030helios/OthelloSimpleMCTS/README.md

 # OthelloSimpleMCTS
 Simple multithread MCTS Othello bot.
 Aim for performance with simplicity in mind.

+The size of the board can vary.
+Recompile after config change

-Sacrifices randomness for speed.
+Sacrifices randomness for extra speed.
+Mixed in some minmax.

-Maintains search tree structure throughout the game.
-Automatically minmax last game nodes.

-Gobbles RAM like a boss.
+Maintains decent balance between RAM usage and tree structure.